9 Foods Most Likely to Cause Cancer

 Carcinogens are those substances that play a direct role in humans and other animals developing cancer: Asbestos, tobacco, plutonium, to name a few.
 However, many common, innocuous-seeming food items have also been linked to a wide range of cancers—like processed meats, for example.
 Back in 2015, the World Health Organization (WHO) revealed their most recent study findings and officially moved processed meats, such as hot dogs and bacon, to the “carcinogenic to humans” category.
 The study also shed light on a causal association between red meat and colorectal cancer.

 The lining of almost all canned foods are made with a chemical called bisphenol-A, or BPA.
-Even minuscule exposures to BPA increase the risk of breast cancer, prostate cancer, infertility, early puberty, metabolic disorders and type-2 diabetes, according to the Breast Cancer Fund.
+Even minuscule exposures to BPA increase the risk of breast cancer, prostate cancer, infertility, early puberty, metabolic disorders and type-2 diabetes, according to the Endocrine Society.
 But tomatoes are exceptionally dangerous because of their high acidity, which causes BPA to leach from the lining of the can into the fruit.
 You’re better off using fresh tomatoes when you cook a meal or, if you prepare them ahead of time, storing them in glass jars.

 Hydrogenated oils are used to preserve processed foods, to give them an appealing look for a long as possible.
 The ugly truth: Those oils can influence cell membranes’ structure and flexibility, which can lead to cancer.
 Vegetable oils also contain high levels of omega-6 fatty acids, which can cause heart disease and increase the risk of various malignancies, particularly skin cancer.
 The body needs some omega-6s, but they should be balanced with omega-3s; wild salmon, mackerel and grass-fed meats are good sources.
 When it comes to oil, your best bet is to use heart-healthy olive oil, which is naturally, not chemically, extracted.

 Although calcium is great for bone strength, experts are discovering a link between high calcium intake and the development of prostate cancer.
 This is because calcium-rich dairy products can lower your body’s count of 1,25-dihydroxyvitamin D3.
-This hormone is known to actively protect men against prostate cancerous cells, so, by lowering your body's natural count, you’re raising the chances of the cancer’s development.
-In a study conducted by the Department of Epidemiology at the Harvard School of Public Health, an evident link between high consumption of dairy and calcium products and the development prostate cancer was discovered.
+This hormone is known to actively protect men against prostate cancerous cells, so, by lowering your body’s natural count, you’re raising the chances of the cancer’s development.
+In a study conducted by the Department of Epidemiology at the Harvard School of Public Health, an evident link between high consumption of dairy and calcium products and the development of prostate cancer was discovered.
 Results showed that the men with the highest consumption rates of dairy were more likely to develop prostate cancer than those who consumed less.

 Processed & Red Meats